 Yes, it’s an incredible ability that mother nature has bestowed on new moms.
-But sore and cracked nipples can cause the strongest and most dedicated of mothers to tear up when it’s time for their baby to nurse.
-Suddenly, even pulling a soft t-shirt over your chest, or – heaven help us – a bra, is enough to cause a wave of dread wash over you.
+But sore and cracked nipples can cause the strongest and most dedicated mothers to tear up when it’s time for their baby to nurse.
+Suddenly, even pulling a soft t-shirt over your chest, or – heaven help us – a bra, is enough to cause a wave of dread to wash over you.

 Choosing the right nipple cream

-Lanolin vs Lanolin Free
+Lanolin vs lanolin free

 Many nursing moms are big fans of nipple creams that use lanolin as the primary ingredient.
-However, it’s worth noting that another name for lanolin is “wool wax” or “wool grease”, and that this ingredient is essentially manufactured from the sweat of sheep.
-In short, if you or your infant have a wool allergy, stay far away from products that use lanolin.
+However, it’s worth noting that another name for lanolin is “wool wax” or “wool grease” and that this ingredient is essentially manufactured from a wax that is secreted by sheep to keep their wool weatherproof.1Lanolin

 Ease of application